KasiViswanadh-Raga/git-devops-task4/README.md

 ---

 ## 🖼 Screenshots
-Check the /screenshots/ folder for proof of all steps.
+Check the /screenshots for proof of all steps.

 ---